mhs003/dipti-assignments/README.md

-# My All DIPTI Assignment Solutions
+# Repository for DIPTI assignments